kemitix/kemitix-maven-tiles/README.md

 Provides the `maven-enforcer-plugin`, performing the `display-info` and `enforce` goals during the `validate` phase.

 Required Maven Version is set by the `required-maven.version` property.

-Required Java Version is set by the `java.version` property.
+Default is 3.5.0.

 ### Compiler Tile

 #### Maven Compiler Plugin

 The [Maven Compiler Plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) compiles your sources.

+Compilation targets Java 9 by default.
+Set the `java.version` property to 1.8 to use Java 8.

 Ref: [compile:compile](https://maven.apache.org/plugins/maven-compiler-plugin/compile-mojo.html)